aurora-opensource/xviz/dev-docs/007-transforms-rfc.md

 Further complications with this approach would be an addition that allows incremental metadata definitions.
 In _on-line_ data cases the streams being sent may not be known until they are first encountered.
-This makes requiring all stream metadata, easy in an off-line situation, pratically impossible.
+This makes requiring all stream metadata, easy in an off-line situation, practically impossible.

-### Rendering consideration

-In deck.gl, used by streetscape.gl, the layers are separated by geometry type and we render all data in one call.
-If each instance in a stream had a different transform we would have 2 options

-1. Do a pass over each instance and group by transform, then render each group as a layer
-2. Alter the layer shader code to accept a transform uniform

-Option 1 would cause an additional pass to group the layers then render each.

-Option 2 would require augmenting the shaders for all primitive types plus the uniform addition.
-If every element was unique, then maybe it would be worth it, but most objects in our use case have a natural grouping.

-For this proposal the objects within a stream must share the same transform.
-If a unique transform per object is desired it must be defined with a unique stream.
+### Per Object transforms

+This proposal is consistent with the prevalent data model used in XVIZ which is streams of related data.
+As such the proposed _links_ addition operates at the XVIZ stream level and transforms for individual objects is not supported.
+If that was desired a stream per object must be defined.

 ### Generic transform as a Variable type